 This is the first of two episodes I conducted with Bill so make sure you tune in for the second one coming up soon.
 In this episode, we’ll find out how Bill sustained two strokes at the age of 37 and a third stroke three years later.
-He’s extraordinary story and how it unfolded and incredible self work he did on himself and research he did on brain trauma, and how to recover from a brain injury.
+His extraordinary story and how it unfolded and incredible self-work he did himself and the research he did on brain trauma, and how to recover from a brain injury.

-We’ll also be finding out from Bill the amazing positive attitude he had towards his recovery, and why this made such a difference to the speed and effectiveness of which he recovered from his third stroke.
+We’ll also be finding out from Bill the amazingly positive attitude he had toward his recovery, and why this made such a difference to the speed and effectiveness with which he recovered from his third stroke.

 Right Now is your time, your time to make a difference.
 Your time to step up and into the life you always dreamed of. to confront your fears.
 Make your leave and unleash your true potential.
-The positive impacts podcast with Joe Morton, improve yourself, inspire others.
+The positive impacts podcast with Joe Morton, improve yourself and inspire others.

 Our guest today is Bill Gasiamis.
-Bill Gasiamis is the founder of the recovery after stroke community, which is a resource for stroke survivors and their carers.
-He also hosts the recovery after stroke podcast.
-He was inspired to set up the recovery after stroke community because of the lack of support for stroke survivors when they leave hospital, and having had personal experience of three strokes himself.
+Bill Gasiamis is the founder of the Recovery after Stroke community, which is a resource for stroke survivors and their carers.
+He also hosts the Recovery after Stroke podcast.
+He was inspired to set up the recovery after stroke community because of the lack of support for stroke survivors when they leave the hospital, and having had personal experience of three strokes himself.
 Today he provides personal coaching to stroke survivors and provides resources support and a community to help those who have suffered a stroke.

 Bill, welcome to the positive impact podcast.